AndrewPrifer/framer-motion-theatre/README.md

 - [Sheet instances](https://www.theatrejs.com/docs/latest/manual/sheets#instancing-sheets) -> React component instances
 - [Objects](https://www.theatrejs.com/docs/latest/manual/objects) -> Framer Motion motion values

-By enforcing this interpretation, we can wrap Theatre.js' complexity in a simple declarative API that is very easy to read and write, integrates with Framer Motion's `motion` components, and allows us to easily add powerful visual editing tools to our components.
+By codifying this interpretation, we can wrap Theatre.js' complexity in a simple declarative API that is very easy to read and write, integrates with Framer Motion's `motion` components, and allows us to easily add powerful WYSIWYG editing tools to our components.

 ## Features

 - Use Theatre.js with a simple declarative API.
 - Animate Framer Motion's motion values using Theatre.js.
-- Automatically creates and manages sheet objects and sheet instances.
+- Automatically create and manage sheet objects and sheet instances.
-- Hold down the `Alt` key to display selectable objects in dev mode.
+- Hold down the `Alt` key to display editable objects in dev mode.
-- Get visual editing tools with 1 line of code.
+- Get WYSIWYG editing tools with 1 line of code.

 https://github.com/AndrewPrifer/framer-motion-theatre/assets/2991360/44c77be8-c6de-4545-bcf7-75fe49164715